Samsung/tizen-docs/docs/application/native/guides/compliations/watchface-complication.md

 ## Updating Complication Data

 To receive the updated complication data, `watchface_complication_updated_cb()` must be added in the watch face by using `watchface_complication_add_updated_cb()`.
 And, if complication provider is not available (disabled, uninstalled), `watchface_complication_error_cb()` is called.
-In this case, watchface can add fallback logic in error callback such as display error message or launch editor interface.
+In this case, watch face can add fallback logic in error callback such as display error message or launch editor interface.

 ```cpp
 void _watchface_complication_updated_cb(int complication_id,